 Dr. Nathan Myhrvold founded Intellectual Ventures (IV) in 2000 and has led the company since then as its chief executive officer.
 Under Nathan’s leadership, IV has grown from a handful of entrepreneurs into the world’s preeminent invention and investment business.
-Along with Bill Gates, he created and oversees Global Good, a unit of IV that invents technologies for global health and development, and its Institute for Disease Modeling, a world leader in computational epidemiology.
-He is among IV’s most prolific inventors, with more than 800 U.S. patents awarded and several hundred patents pending.
+Along with Bill Gates, he created Global Good and oversaw its groundbreaking inventions for global health and development.
+He and Bill also launched the Institute for Disease Modeling, a world leader in computational epidemiology that transitioned to the Bill & Melinda Gates Foundation in 2020.

 Invention is the closest thing to magic we have in the real world.